 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide perspectives and analysis of the implications of the Third Circuit's decision in Bell v.
+This CLE course will provide perspectives and analysis of the implications of the Third Circuit's decision in Bell v.
 Cheswick Generating Station for toxic tort litigation.
 The panel will offer guidance on steps counsel can take to mitigate liability on state law claims for companies compliant with federal permits.

 Bell v.
 Cheswick Generating Station (3d Cir.
 Aug.
 20, 2013)